chiragsakhuja/lc3tools/docs/BUILD.md

 ```

 ### Running the GUI
-Electron applications require an additional step to create a standalone
-executable.
-However, this step takes a couple of minutes to run, so it is
-also possible to run the application in development mode through Yarn.
-To do so,
-you may invoke the following command from the `src/gui/` directory:
+To run the GUI in development mode, invoke the following command from the
+`src/gui` directory:

 ```
 yarn run dev
 ```

-To optionally create a standalone executable, you may invoke the following
+Development mode runs slowly, so once development is complete, invoke the
-command from the `src/gui/` directory:
+following command from the `src/gui` directory to build an optimized and
+standalone executable:

 ```
 yarn build